Research Professor; Co-director of MPS in Global Development, Department of Global Development

-Dr. Maricelis Acevedo is the Associate Director for Science of the Delivering Genetic Gain in Wheat project in the Department of Global Development at Cornell University.
+Dr. Maricelis Acevedo is a Research Professor and the Associate Director for Science of the Delivering Genetic Gain in Wheat project in the Department of Global Development at Cornell University.
 She works side by side with wheat scientists (breeders, geneticists and plant pathologists) around the world to develop and deliver wheat varieties that are high-yielding and disease-resistant.
 She also contributes to the wheat breeding and pathology capacities of the National Agriculture Research Programs in Ethiopia, Kenya, and South Asia by providing guidance and support for research infrastructure and providing training opportunities for junior scientists.
 As a member of the Borlaug Global Rust Initiative (BGRI), she is part of a global interdisciplinary network of wheat scientists committed to food security through advances in agriculture and capacity building.
 Dr. Acevedo also serves as the Co-director of the Masters of Professional Studies (MPS) program in Global Development.

 In 2020 Dr. Acevedo became the Director for USAID Feed the Future Bangladesh Bt-Eggplant project ($4.6M).
 Bt-eggplant adoption in Bangladesh has significantly reduced the need to utilize insecticide in farmers’ fields while increasing crop yields.